mphipps2/final_jzcapa/README.md

 #### Doxygen documentation ####
 First, check that doxygen is installed on your machine.
 If it's not the case, just check it out using
-By default a folder "doxygen" will also be installed in your JCaPA_INSTALL folder.
+By default a folder "doxygen" will also be installed in your JZCaPA_INSTALL folder.
 To obtain the documentation, just execute

-doxygen JCaPA_doxy.cnf
+doxygen JZCaPA_doxy.cnf

-This will generate for you  $JCaPA/html and $JCaPA/latex folder.
+This will generate for you  $JZCaPA/html and $JZCaPA/latex folder.
 If you start $JCaPA/html/index.html with your browser, you will get your doxygen docs (surfable).
-Alternatively, you can compile the latex static documentation in $JCaPA/latex
+Alternatively, you can compile the latex static documentation in $JZCaPA/latex

 #### Structure of processed data ####